wqking/metapp/readme.md

 ASSERT(vs.get<const std::vector<std::string> &>()[0] == "Good");
 ```

+<a id="a2_6"></a>
+## Documentations
 Below are tutorials and documents.
+Don't feel upset if you find issues or missing stuff in the documents, I'm not
+native English speaker and it's not that exciting to write document.
+Any way, the code quality is always much better
+than the document, for ever.
 If you want to contribute to the documents, be sure to read [How to generate documentations](doc/about_document.md).

-<a id="a2_6"></a>
-## Documentations

 - Tutorials
   - [Use Variant](doc/tutorial/tutorial_variant.md)